Skip to main content

 Grants - FAQs

-Question: How does OHSP determine what programs will be funded?
+Question: How does OHSP determine what projects will be funded?

-Answer: The annual process for determining what projects will receive federal traffic safety funding starts with a thorough analysis of the most recent Michigan traffic crash data that is coordinated by the University of Michigan Transportation Research Institute.
-Emphasis is placed on the three highest priority traffic safety performance measures for states:
+The annual process for determining what projects will receive federal traffic safety funding starts with a thorough analysis of the most recent Michigan traffic crash data that is coordinated by the University of Michigan Transportation Research Institute.
+Projects must be eligible with allowable expenses per federal regulations and impact at least one of the federal or Michigan Core Performance Measures.
+Emphasis is placed on the Governor’s Traffic Safety Advisory Commission’s (GTSAC) funding priority areas:

 OHSP directs resources toward countermeasures that have demonstrated research-based success at reducing fatalities and serious injuries.
 These behavior-based countermeasures are most likely to increase seat belt and child safety seat use, reduce impaired driving as well as compliance with other life-saving traffic safety laws.